wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.2.7.1 =
+* added option to disable the WP wysiwyg editor for editing listing templates
+* fixed issue when listing variations with individual variation images on the free version of WP-Lister
+* only show order history section in order details if an order in WooCommerce has been created
+* copy template config when duplicating listing templates

 = 1.2.7 =
 * added template preview feature
 * added option to open listing preview in new tab